allegroai/clearml-session/README.md

 clearml-session
 ```

-Then press "Y" (or enter) to reconnect to the already running session
+Then press "Y" (or enter) to reconnect to the already running session:
 ``` console
 clearml-session - launch interactive session
 Checking previous session